 While the patient usually loses dramatic weight in the first 3 months, it takes about 6 months to train the brain to eat less and feel full more quickly.
 Because of the presence of the balloon, the patient finds that there’s less room for second helpings or that extra slice of cake.
 During this training period, the brain begins to comprehend that smaller portions and less food are the new normal.

 The program is designed to last 12 months.
-The gastric balloon is removed after 6 months, by which time the brain and stomach are in agreement on this new eating pattern.
+The gastric balloon is removed after 6 months, by which time the brain and stomach agree on this new eating pattern.
 Because the balloon has been preventing overeating during the time that it’s been in the body, the patient has usually lost significant weight by the time the balloon is removed by the doctor.
-The second 6 months after balloon removal reinforce the new behavior modification with support and coaching.
+In the second 6 months after balloon removal reinforce the new behavior modification with support and coaching.

 Is This Therapy FDA Approved?